 MEPC73: Buckle Up, the Arctic HFO Ban Is On Its Way

-The support provided by Austria, Bangladesh, Canada, Denmark, France, Germany, Iceland, Ireland, Netherlands, New Zealand, Norway, Spain, Poland and the UK, for the ban being sent to Pollution Prevention and Response subcommittee (PPR6), which takes place next year, for the for the work to mitigate the risks of using and carrying HFO in the Arctic to begin early in 2019.
+The support provided by Austria, Bangladesh, Canada, Denmark, France, Germany, Iceland, Ireland, Netherlands, New Zealand, Norway, Spain, Poland and the UK, for the ban being sent to Pollution Prevention and Response subcommittee (PPR6, February 18-22, 2018), in order for the work to mitigate the risks of using and carrying HFO in the Arctic to begin early in 2019.
 While the development of a ban on HFO use and carriage as fuel is contingent on an assessment of the impact of a ban, MEPC has agreed the need to expedite the work.

 Why is heavy fuel oil so bad?

 As global understanding of multiple threats posed by use of fossils fuels has unfolded, perhaps IMO delegations have begun regarding a ban on HFO, for use by ships in the Arctic, as being an obvious way forward to protect both the Arctic environment, and the communities who depend upon it.
 A ban would cut the risk of oil spills and from emissions and deposits of black carbon, which accelerates ice melt.
 It is now clear that the impacts of climate change in the Arctic also have repercussions further south – what happens in the Arctic doesn’t stay in the Arctic.
 One of the ways to lessen our impact on the Arctic is by ending the use of HFO in its waters.